CARING FOR EACH OTHER

 The Directors wish to support the congregation in worship and use music to contribute in other ways whenever possible.
 We believe that the music groups should be models of Christian love, unity, and service.

-The Directors work closely with Pastor Fred so that the music reinforces the themes of the scriptures and sermon.
+The Directors work closely with with the pastor so that the music reinforces the themes of the scriptures and sermon.
 Music is chosen to be inspirational, so it is often upbeat, sometimes even humorous.

 Music and community